 Types of Pool Cues

-- House Cues: Usually found at pubs and pool halls, these are basic, one-piece cues meant for general use.
-They’re ideal for casual games but lack the precision of personal cues.
+- House Cues: Typically found in pubs and pool halls, these basic one-piece cues are built for general use.
+They’re fine for casual play but lack the precision and customization of a personal cue.

-- Break Cues: Designed specifically for the opening shot, break cues are made with harder tips and stronger shafts to handle the power required during breaks.
+- Break Cues: Optimised for the opening shot, break cues have harder tips and stiffer shafts to transfer more power to the rack while minimizing deflection.

 Key Features to Consider